 Grain Receiving Operator

-The Grain Receiving Operator is critical to the successful intake, handling and storage of one of our most important commodities; corn.
+The Raw Corn Processing Facility (RCPF) Operator is critical to the successful intake, handling and storage of one of our most important commodities; corn.
 This position controls or tends to conveyors and conveyor systems that move materials or products to and from stockpiles, processing stations, departments or vehicles.
 Managing grain condition and quality via visual, sensory and other methods is an important task of this position.

 - Position deflector bars, gates, chutes, or spouts to divert flow of materials from one conveyor into another conveyor.